Land Registry

 The Searches are $5.00 stamp per search.
 Photocopies of the documents are available for cash payment of $2.00 per page.

-It depends.
 Errors on the Certificate of Title may be corrected after an application is made to the Registrar of Lands for correction.
 If the lands are being transferred, the error and the corrected information may also be recited in the Memorandum of Transfer.
-Each case is different.

 Such information is dependent on where the land is situated.
 Lands developed by NHC (or previously CHA) may have ownership information recorded at NHC.
 Lands sold through Government by Crown Grant have information in the Ministry of Sustainable Development records.
 Reference may also be made to the Inland Revenue to determine who the respective taxpayers are.
 The information gleaned will depend on each case.